Almond Eye

-Almond Eye (Japanese: アーモンドアイ, foaled 10 March 2015) is a champion Japanese Thoroughbred racehorse who won the Japanese Fillies' Triple Crown in 2018, and holds a world record over 2,400 meters on turf.
+Almond Eye (Japanese: アーモンドアイ, Hepburn: Aamondo Ai; foaled 10 March 2015) is a retired champion Japanese Thoroughbred racehorse and broodmare who became the fifth filly to win the Japanese Triple Tiara in 2018, and held the world record for the 2,400 meters on turf before it was broken by Calandagan in 2025.
 She is also a two-time winner of the Japan Cup, breaking the record in the 2018 race and defeating two other undefeated Japan Triple Crown winners in the 2020 race.
 Almond Eye was the 2018 and 2020 Japanese Horse of the Year, 2018 Best Three-Year-Old Filly, and 2020 Best Older Filly or Mare.
 She was the World Champion of 2020 in the TRC Global Horses Rankings, and is the highest earning racehorse in the world among the racehorses born in 2015.
 Her other notable wins include the Dubai Turf in 2019, the Tenno Sho in 2019 and 2020, and the Victoria Mile in 2020.

 Background

 Almond Eye is a bay mare bred in Japan by Northern Farm and owned by Silk Racing.
 She was sent into training with Sakae Kunieda.
 Almond Eye usually raced in a black hood and a white shadow roll.

 Almond Eye is from the first crop of foals sired by Lord Kanaloa, an outstanding sprinter-miler who was the 2013 Japanese Horse of the Year.
 Her dam Fusaichi Pandora was a top-class racemare who won the 2006 Queen Elizabeth II Cup.
-She was descendant of the influential American broodmare Best In Show, the ancestor of numerous major winners including El Gran Senor, Try My Best, Xaar, Jazil, Rags to Riches and Redoute's Choice.
+She was a descendant of the influential American broodmare Best In Show, the ancestor of numerous major winners including El Gran Senor, Try My Best, Xaar, Jazil, Rags to Riches and Redoute's Choice.